byomkesh03/Snake-Game/README.md

 Snake Game is a classic arcade game where the player controls a snake and tries to eat as much food as possible without hitting the walls or its own body.
 This version of the game is created using HTML, CSS, and JavaScript.

+Demo
+You can play the game online by visiting the following link: Snake Game Demo